A School Grows in Brooklyn

 (GRADES 6, 7 & 8) What begins in the early grades as a TRIBES Learning Community transforms in later grades to the teaching of rights and responsibilities through the Responsive Classroom model.

-Our Middle School students move from a world of Reading, Writing and Social Studies into Humanities.
+Our Middle School students move from a world of Reading, Writing and Social Studies into ELA and Social Studies.
 This approach supports our school-wide philosophy that students learn best by making connections across disciplines.
 Through Socratic style discussion, students continue to express their oral and written responses and strengthen their ability to think critically.
 Socratic seminars are named for their embodiment of Socrates’ belief in the power of asking questions, prizing inquiry over information and discussion over debate.
 In Math, we have an accelerated and enriched curriculum including Integrated Algebra as preparation for the Regents exam in 8th grade.
 We believe that mathematics instruction involves dialog and that learning rests on the nature of the questions asked.
 In Science, we create an environment that fosters higher-level thinking and generates deep content knowledge.
 Our sixth graders finish their year investigating two national parks to understand how water shapes the land, and then apply that knowledge in an independent study of a third national park.
 Our 8th-grade students take the Living Environment Regents.
 Students spend one to two periods a week immersed in their chosen area through an elective class.
-Below are electives for 2022-2023: